 Criteria 4-Exemplary 3-Proficient 2-Emergent 1-Below Basic Attendance Candidate went above and beyond expectations.
-Candidate met attendance requirements by communicating to the University Supervisor far in advance of the intended absences. to the University Supervisor Candidate was sporadically absent and did not communicate intended absences prior to date of absence.
-Candidate was frequently absent, and/or does not communicate missed absences as expected.
-Weekly Lesson Plans Candidate provided thorough evidence to the University Supervisor throughout the student teaching experience.
-Candidate provided adequate evidence to the University Supervisor throughout the student teaching experience of continual planning.
-Candidate provided little or no evidence to the University Supervisor throughout the student teaching experience of continual planning.
+Candidate met attendance requirements by communicating to the University Supervisor far in advance of the absences. to the University Supervisor Candidate was frequently absent, and/or does not communicate missed absences as expected.
+Weekly Lesson Plans Candidate not only submitted lessons plans in accord with expectations by the University Supervisor but lesson plans were consistently of exemplary quality.
+Revisions were almost never needed or required.
+Candidate provided thorough evidence of continual planning to the University Supervisor throughout the student teaching experience.
+Candidate provided adequate evidence of continual planning to the University Supervisor throughout the student teaching experience.
+Candidate provided little or no evidence of continual planning to the University Supervisor throughout the student teaching experience.
 Communicated Effectively Candidate actively communicated with the University Supervisor throughout the semester.
-Responses to e- mail or phone messages were returned in a prompt fashion, communication was friendly, and the University Supervisor was consistently informed of new developments in the candidate's teaching experience.
-Candidate maintained consistent (at least weekly) contact with the University Supervisor.
-Electronic communication was courteous (i.e. did not just send attachments with no note). basis, leaving almost all of the communication efforts Candidate did not meet minimal expectations for communication (i.e. did not inform appropriate parties of absences, did not respond in a timely manner to communication from University Supervisor.
+Responses to email or phone messages were returned in a prompt fashion, communication was friendly, and the University Supervisor was consistently informed of new developments in the candidate's teaching experience.
+Supervisor.
+Electronic communication was courteous (i.e. did not just send Candidate did not initiate communication on a regular basis, leaving almost all of the communication efforts to the University Supervisor.
+Candidate did not meet minimal expectations for communication (i.e. did not inform appropriate parties of absences, did not respond in a timely manner to communication from University Supervisor).
 Met Deadlines Candidate never missed a deadline and did not need prompting to follow through with additional requirements of the University Supervisor.
 Candidate was punctual with handing in assignments and meeting other expected deadlines.
 Candidate was generally punctual with handing in assignments and meeting other expected deadlines, although s/he needed additional reminders.
 Candidate was not punctual with handing in assignments or meeting other expected deadlines.
-Integrity and Ethical Conduct Candidate can be counted on to hold the highest standards of honesty, integrity, and confidentiality.
-Candidate displays high standards of honesty, integrity, and confidentially in interactions.
-With University Supervisor and other parties., Candidate is honest in interactions with University Supervisor and other parties.
+Integrity and Ethical Conduct honesty, integrity, and confidentiality.
+Candidate displays high standards of honesty, integrity, and confidentiality in interactions with University Supervisor and other parties.
+Candidate is honest in interactions with University Supervisor and other parties.
 Candidate displays dishonesty in interactions with University Supervisor and other parties